phollott/phollott.github.io/hc-spm/current/readme.txt

    require any of the common FDA elements.

  - We are currently referencing FDA, Bootstrap and some local CSS.
-In the final version, there will only be a requirement for two CSS files, the bootstrap.css, and a separate CSS file, which blends .spl classes with aurora classes and some scaffolding for our screen and print views.
+In the final version, there will only be a requirement for two CSS files, the bootstrap.css, and a separate spl_canada.css file, which blends .spl classes with aurora classes and some scaffolding for our screen and print views.

  - We are currently working with CSS3 Paged Media to support a print view, as opposed to using XSL:FO to generate a separate PDF document.
 Both are viable options, but Paged Media is a simplied approach.